ipython-contrib/jupyter_contrib_nbextensions/readme.md

 The new menu comes with a default value relevant for python programming, though this is fully user-configurable as detailed below.
-The default menu is named "Boilerplate", and contains sub-menus with snippets for a few popular python packages, as well as python itself, and some notebook markdown.
+The default menu is named `Snippets`, and contains sub-menus with snippets for a few popular python packages, as well as python itself, and some notebook markdown.
 (Note that some of the menus are so large that it is necessary to move the first-level menus to the left so that lower-level menus will fit on the screen.
 This